marmota-app/marmdown/docs/github-flavored-markdown-compatibility.md

   <h1>foo</h1>

   ```
-* Example 38: Indentation for headings is not yet supported
+* Example 38: Indentation for headings is not yet supported;
   Markdown input:
   ```markdown
    ### foo